Degree Works FAQs

 The Term GPA Calculator will show students' estimated cumulative GPA after filling in hypothetical grade information.
 By entering their current earned credits and GPA and placing the in-progress courses in the table (this all will default) along with the grades anticipated for current courses, students will see a revised cumulative GPA based on the estimates provided.
 The GPA calculator does not account for UNC’s repeat policy.

-My major is wrong and/or my minor/concentration does not appear on my worksheet.
-What do I do?
+- My major is wrong and/or my minor/concentration does not appear on my worksheet.
+What

 You need to contact your advisor to get your major, minor, and/or concentration(s) updated as appropriate.
 If nothing shows on the evaluation, the catalog could be expired.
 Or a student might not have formally declared their major/ concentration or minor.